Arkansas Crapemyrtle Database

-The crapemyrtle (Lagerstroemia sp.), is native to SE Asia.
-The fact that crapemyrtles have the potential for a long flowering period (up to 120 days) in the summer has given rise to the popularity of this plant.
+The crapemyrtle is native to Southeast Asia.
+The fact that crapemyrtles have the potential for a long flowering period (up to 120 days) in the summer has given rise to the popularity of this plant in our state.

 Breeding programs in USA and Europe have generated in the last three decades a wide range of plant sizes (from 2' dwarfs to 30' tall trees), growth habits (broad, upright, weeping, etc..), cold hardiness (Zones 6-10), disease resistance (powdery mildew and leaf spot) and a wide range of bark characteristics, flower color and fall color.